 Valued Insurance Policy

-Some states have valued policy laws for real property that requires insurance companies to pay the face value of the policy if there is a total loss to the property due to a peril specified by law—which can include fire, lightning, windstorms, tornadoes, and hurricanes.
+Some states have valued policy laws for real property requiring insurance companies to pay the face value of the policy for a total loss to the property due to a peril specified by law — which can include fire, lightning, windstorms, tornadoes, and hurricanes.

 Valued policy laws were enacted to prevent disputes about the worth of the property when a total loss occurred.
 Many properties were overinsured by agents wanting to earn larger commissions.
-When a loss occurred, the insurance company would inspect the property and find that it was worth less than its insured value, and was, therefore, only going to pay what it was worth.
-While the valued policy laws helped to prevent such disputes, they create a moral hazard by insuring the property for more than it’s worth—owners would have a lax attitude toward preventing loss, or may even cause the loss for profit.
-However, real estate inflation does mitigate this hazard—in fact, many properties become underinsured after a few years.
+When a loss occurred, the insurance company would inspect and value the property, then pay only its worth.
+While the valued policy laws helped to prevent such disputes, they create a moral hazard by insuring the property for more than it's worth — owners would have a lax attitude toward preventing loss, or may even cause the loss to profit.
+However, real estate inflation does mitigate this hazard — in fact, many properties become underinsured after a few years.

 Replacement Cost Insurance

 Insurance is purchased to protect against major losses.
-However, many insureds would still have substantial losses after receiving payment from the insurance company because the typical payment will not cover the depreciated value of the property.
-In many of these cases, the insured will have to replace the property for substantially more than what they received in insurance.
-This is especially true for real estate because of location, neighborhood, or, if it is a factory, or some other building used in the production of goods, obsolescence of its machinery.
+However, many insureds would still have substantial losses after receiving an insurance payout because the typical payment will not cover the depreciated property value.
+The insured must often replace the property for substantially more than their insurance proceeds.
+This is especially true for real estate because of its location or neighborhood, or, if it is a factory or some other building used to produce goods, replacement cost may be higher because of machinery obsolescence.
 To remedy this situation, insurance companies offer replacement cost insurance.

 Replacement cost insurance pays for the replacement value of the loss, without any deduction for depreciation.
-To lessen moral hazard, replacement cost insurance often has stipulations designed to lessen moral hazard.
-With real estate, for instance, replacement cost insurance will often require the insured to rebuild in the same place.
+However, replacement cost insurance often has stipulations designed to lessen moral hazard.
+With real estate, for instance, replacement cost insurance often requires the insured to rebuild in the same place.

-However, because some old buildings would cost more to repair than their market value, insurance companies will generally pay for modern construction techniques to replace or repair old buildings—functional replacement.
+However, because repair costs of some old buildings constructed with costly or rare materials would exceed the building's market value, insurance companies may only pay for modern construction techniques to replace or repair old buildings to their functional equivalent, sometimes called functional replacement.
 A good example of this is the HO-8 homeowner's insurance policy.

-The HO-8 (aka Modified Coverage Form) policy is for older homes that have a replacement cost that is much higher than its market value.
+The HO-8 (aka Modified Coverage Form) policy is for older homes with a replacement cost that is much higher than its market value.
 To prevent moral hazard, insurers will not insure a home for more than what it is worth.
-The HO-8 policy solves this problem by paying what it would cost to repair or replace damaged property, using common construction materials and methods.
+The HO-8 policy solves this problem by paying the cost to repair or replace damaged property, using common construction materials and methods.
 HO-8 provides functional replacement, which is cheaper.
 For instance, plaster walls may be replaced with drywall and hardwood floors could be replaced with plywood.